pyca/cryptography/docs/hazmat/backends/openssl.rst

         The string name of this backend: ``"openssl"``

+    .. method:: openssl_version_text()

+        :return text: The friendly string name of the loaded OpenSSL library.
+            This is not necessarily the same version as it was compiled against.

+    .. method:: openssl_version_number()

+        .. versionadded:: 1.8

+        :return int: The integer version of the loaded OpenSSL library.
+This is defined in ``opensslv.h`` as ``OPENSSL_VERSION_NUMBER`` and is typically shown in hexadecimal (e.g. ``0x1010003f``).
+This is not necessarily the same version as it was compiled against.

     .. method:: activate_osrandom_engine()

         Activates the OS random engine.
 This will effectively disable OpenSSL's